cython/cython/docs/src/userguide/numpy_tutorial.rst

 .. sourcecode:: ipython

     In [13]: %timeit compute_typed.compute(array_1, array_2, a, b, c)
-    10.1 s ± 50.9 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
+    26.5 s ± 422 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

 So adding types does make the code faster, but nowhere near the speed of NumPy?

-What happened is that most of the time spend in this code is spent those lines, and those lines are slower to execute than in pure Python::
+What happened is that most of the time spend in this code is spent in the following lines, and those lines are slower to execute than in pure Python::

     tmp = clip(array_1[x, y], 2, 10)